 A gun oil such as Original Gun Oil will do a good job cleaning, lubricating and protecting most guns.
 If you have a particularly dirty firearm, you may want to clean it first with a solvent (take care with any polymer parts) then with the oil for its protectant properties.

-I would like to recommend Original Gun Oil for all your firearm cleaning and lubrication needs.
+I would like to recommend Original Gun Oil as an excellent polymer-safe gun cleaner.
 I have been using this exclusively for about a year now on all my guns and I am very happy with the results.
 This is one of the best synthetic gun oils I have run across.
 Check out my review of this product.

 I own 2 Shield EZ pistols, an XDm 9mm, Bodyguard .380, Walther PPS, Ruger LCR and they all have polymer frames.
 I also own several Kimber 1911 guns and I use Original Gun Oil on all of them.